backdrop-contrib/slick/README.txt

 SKINS
 --------------------------------------------------------------------------------
+The main purpose of skins are to demonstrate that often times some CSS lines are enough to build fairly variant layouts.
+No JS needed.
+Unless, of course, when you want more sophisticated slider like spiral 3D carousel which is beyond what CSS can do.
+But more often CSS will do.

 Skins allow swappable layouts like next/prev links, split image or caption, etc.
 Be sure to enable slick_fields.module and provide a dedicated slide layout per field to get more control over caption placements.
 However a combination of